kappa-db/multifeed/README.md

 create a duplex stream for replication

-just like hypercore, except *all* streams are replicated
+just like hypercore, except *all* hypercores are replicated

 ## Install